 After intervention by the Society for the Protection of Ancient Buildings, an ingenious pioneering scheme launched by Faversham Borough Council in the late 1950s saved them from the fate that overtook many of their counterparts elsewhere.
 Apart from Arden's House (No 80), none of the properties is of outstanding national importance, and so they were not eligible for historic building repair grants.
 However, collectively they are of national importance, and so the first 'town scheme' was introduced to make them eligible.
 Most of them were bought by the council under slum-clearance powers, and their occupants re-housed elsewhere.

 However, instead of being demolished the properties in Abbey Street were sold to sympathetic owners who covenanted with the council to restore them under the supervision of an architect with experience of historic building care.
 To cover its costs, the council made a slight profit on each - buying the smaller houses for about £250 each and then selling them for about £300.
-Fifty years later, most are now in the £250,000 / £350,000 price bracket.
+Sixty years later, prices have moved on!

 In other historic towns, streets were being brutally widened, but in Abbey Street the carriageway was actually narrowed - the first in the UK - to reduce traffic nuisance.
 At the same time, the street was planted with trees.